64 Years Ago: Kix Brooks Is Born in Shreveport, La.

 Brooks released a solo album, New to This Town, in 2012, but the lure of the duo remained strong.
 In 2014, the men announced that they were reuniting to perform a series of shows with their good friend, Reba McEntire; Reba, Brooks & Dunn: Together in Vegas began in June of 2015.

+In 2019, the pair released a new album, Reboot, and have a smattering of non-residency shows on their calendar as well.
 No further plans for Brooks & Dunn's future as a duo have been announced, but one thing is certain: Brooks has no plans of staying stagnant.

 “That fear I had at one point in my career where you’re scared to death to make the wrong move, I don’t feel that way now," he says.
 "But you still really want to do something that is relevant and makes people rock, and look out at a crowd and know you have connected, you’ve hit that nerve.
 I don’t think you ever get over that.”